Peggypei98/Interactive-Lab-Hub/Lab 5/README.md

 We would like to use different colors to differentiate population control stages in space.

-- Green:
+- Green: Normal
-- Orange:
+- Orange: Close to the limited population number
-- Red:
+- Red: Reach the limited population number

 (2) Add the speech warning feature in our design